wiebederoos/kubecon2025/kubecon-2025/02-areas/openfeature-canary-deployments-myth.md

 * Separate deployment of new version versus a new feature
 * Very good picture of layered circle to gradually enable the feature for different types of users (from staff to 100% of all users -> see screenshot)
 ### Challenges
-* Swtich to Trunk based development -> merge small improvements from feature branches > don't wait for the feature to finish completely.
+* Switch to Trunk based development -> merge small improvements from feature branches > don't wait for the feature to finish completely.
 Essential to get user feedback
 * Feature flags are for SaaS only -> miss 25% of all customers
-* Require expand and contract pattern (longelivity versus dynamism)
+* Require expand and contract pattern (longevity versus dynamism)
 * Not for DB changes (on-prem)

 # Comments
 * Good comparison of AWS Lambdas, Azure WebApps, Native K8s, Argo Rollouts (no screenshot -> check slidedeck)
 * Great controversial topic against the trends which many applications don't even need

+#openfeature #canary #releases #deployments #myths #tbd